keithlegg/confusion_36d/README.md

 # Octant - Multi axis motion control

-THIS IS VERY MUCH A WORK IN PROGRESS!!

 "If you're thinking of writing your own controller software and hoping it's more reliable than open source or commercially available products, you're truly out to lunch."